davhunt/instruments/cdi2/readme.md

 ### Scoring Script
 The child self-report and parental reports of the CDI2 are included in the repository scoring script.
 Threshold for scoring is 100%.
 See data dictionary for further details.
+If using the short form of the child self report, only the total score is used.

 ### Translations